Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-styling/index.md

 - ID's are unique to whatever element they are applied to.

-- The way that elements with ID's are identified are with the `#` symbol.
+- The way that elements with IDs are identified are with the `#` symbol.

 - So if you want to style the element that has the `#page-title` ID.